The Last Dark: Part one

-The lurker, grateful that Covenant and the Harauchai have exceeded the terms of their alliance, offers hurtloam to the two.
+The lurker, grateful that Covenant and the Haruchai have exceeded the terms of their alliance, offers hurtloam to the two.
 Before leaving, Covenant asks the Feroce to convey a message to Linden to "remember forbidding".
 They then travel eastwards via teleportation with wild magic, watching the Worm of the World's End in the Sunbirth Sea as it draws towards the Land and Mount Thunder.
 Covenant instructs that the lurker block the Worm's senses with its sheer mass, thereby temporarily slowing it down; with the aid of the surviving ur‑viles and Waynhim, it does so successfully.
 Confident that he has done all he can, Covenant then heads back west with Branl.

 Meanwhile, following their victory against Infelice of the Elohim, Linden, Jeremiah, and Stave return to Mahrtiir and the Giants.
 Jeremiah wants to build a structure of malachite to hold and protect the Elohim from the Worm.
 After the Feroce arrive to forward Covenant's message and help her interpret it, Linden realizes that they will need the ancient Forestal lore of forbidding to keep the Worm from simply destroying the structure with all the Elohim inside.
 She makes a caesure and travels back in time with Mahrtiir and their two Ranyhyn, intending to meet the Forestal Caer-Caveral.

 With no food and little sleep, Stave and the Giants exhaust themselves helping Jeremiah build the structure using malachite scavenged from the side of a massive ridge; Stave himself suffers disassociated mental exhaustion after struggling to knock down a large slab by himself while the Giants sleep.